Table of Contents

 What does this strategy entail?
 What will implementation look like in our district?

-Continue implementation of a consistent system that includes data collection and provides actionable feedback to teachers regarding Week at a Glance, walkthrough data, observation process (clear expectations and reflections), and Professional Development surveys.
+Continue implementation of a consistent system that includes data collection and provides actionable feedback to teachers regarding Week at a Glance (WAG), walkthrough data, observation process (clear expectations and reflections), and Professional Development surveys.

 Coaching cycle menu will offer training on effective teaching practices for nontenured teachers and others as appropriate.